smnorris/fwapg/tests/README.md

-Very basic tests.
+Very basic tests, run and check manually if editing the covered function.
 All queries should return true.